PhMajerus/FIGfonts/README.md

 ![phm-vga-square](images/phm-vga-square.png)

 Similar to phm-vga above, but based on the 80 columns × 50 lines mode, which are square characters.
-The characters are 8×8 pseudo-pixels, rendered as 4×2 octants characters.
+The characters are 8×8 pseudo-pixels, rendered as 4×2 octant characters.
 It uses two rows and supports codepage 437.

 It does not require an ANSI/VT terminal (does not use escape sequences) and works fine with FIGlet, but the terminal must support the octant characters.